 Bambulogy is a beautiful alternative to hardwood, offering a solution for development with hardwood-like materials while saving our forests.
-Stronger than concrete and steel, bambulogy can be used to build up to 4 story buildings.
+Stronger than concrete and steel, Bambulogy can be used to build up to four-story buildings.

 Bambulogy, a building material that is both sleek and luxurious in style, yet made with sustainable byproducts of bamboo.

 What is it?

 At first glance, one might mistake Bambulogy for an exotic hardwood, but it is really an engineered bamboo product.
 Bambulogy is a material made with strand woven bamboo using cold press technology.
 This creates a product that is harder than most hardwoods.
 It is aesthetically pleasing and is the perfect choice for any developer looking for a sleek, yet environmentally conscious building material.

 How is it Made?

 Three years or older bamboos are first collected, then the bark is removed and the bamboo is split into narrow, long strips and then crushed.

 All glucose content is removed in high temperature kilns, leaving only strands.
 Resin and anti-termite solutions are then applied before compressing the mix at a high pressure (3600 tons) into a 140 x 140 x 2440mm mold.

 The resulting beams are cut up to planks and shapes to make Bambulogy end products.